 - Bivalent logic: a type of logic that only allows for two truth-values, true or false

-- Capitalism defined: A humanitarian economic and moral ideology in which property ownership and means of production are individually owned.
+- Capitalism defined: A humanitarian economic and moral ideology in which property ownership and means of production are individually owned and operated for private profit.
+A system of voluntary interaction.

 - Caring: feeling concern or interest for something or someone.